IGSHPA is the ideal bridge between the latest technology and the people who benefit from these developments.

 What is IGSHPA?

 The International Ground Source Heat Pump Association (IGSHPA) is a non-profit, member-driven organization established in 1987 to advance ground source heat pump (GSHP) technology on local, state, national and international levels.
-Headquartered on the campus of Oklahoma State University in Stillwater, Oklahoma, IGSHPA utilizes state-of-the-art facilities for conducting GSHP system installation training and geothermal research.
-With its access to the most current advancements in the geothermal industry, IGSHPA is the ideal bridge between the latest technology and the people who benefit from these developments.

 Ground source heat pump technology is the wave of the future, but the concept isn’t new at all.
 In fact, Lord Kelvin developed the concept of the heat pump in 1852.
 In the late 1940’s, Robert C. Webber, a cellar inventor, was experimenting with his deep freezer.
 He dropped the temperature in the freezer and touched the outlet pipe and almost burned his hand.
 He realized heat was being thrown away, so he ran outlets from his freezer to his boilers and provided his family with more hot water than they could use!
 There was still wasted heat, so he piped hot water through a coil and used a small fan to distribute heat through the house to save coal.
 Mr. Webber was so pleased with the results that he decided to build a full size heat pump to generate heat for the entire home.
 Mr. Webber also came up with the idea to pump heat from underground, where the temperature doesn’t vary much throughout the year.
 Copper tubing was placed in the ground and freon gas ran through the tubing to gather the ground heat.
 The gas was condensed in the cellar, gave off its heat and forced the expanded gas to go through the ground coil to pick up another load.
 Air was moved by a fan and distributed into the home.
 The next year, Mr. Webber sold his old coal furnace.

 In the forties, the heat pump was known for its superior efficiency.
 The efficiency was especially useful in the seventies.
 The Arab oil embargo awakened conservation awareness and launched interest in energy conservation despite cheap energy prices.
 That is when Dr. James Bose, professor at Oklahoma State University, came across the heat pump concept in an old engineering text.
 Dr. Bose used the idea to help a homeowner whose heat pump was dumping scalding water into his pool.
 Dr. Bose fashioned the heat pump to circulate the water through the pipes instead of dumping the water into the pool.
 This was the beginning of the new era in geothermal systems.
 Dr. Bose returned to Oklahoma State University and began to develop his idea.
 Since then, Oklahoma has become the center of ground source heat pump research and development.
-The International Ground Source Heat Pump Association was formed in Oklahoma, and is based on the campus of Oklahoma State University, where Dr. Bose served as executive director until his retirement in November of 2013.
+The International Ground Source Heat Pump Association was formed in Oklahoma, and was based on the campus of Oklahoma State University, where Dr. Bose served as executive director until his retirement in November of 2013.